Remotely operated underwater vehicle: Military use

 During August 19, 2011, a Boeing-made robotic submarine dubbed Echo Ranger was being tested for possible use by the U.S. military to stalk enemy waters, patrol local harbors for national security threats and scour ocean floors to detect environmental hazards.
 The Norwegian Navy inspected the ship Helge Ingstad by the Norwegian Blueye Pioneer underwater drone.

 As their abilities grow, smaller inspection class ROVs are also increasingly being adopted by navies, coast guards, and port authorities around the globe, including the U.S. Coast Guard and U.S. Navy, Royal Netherlands Navy, Norwegian Navy, Royal Navy, Indonesia Navy, New Zealand Navy, Swedish Navy, Canadian Armed Forces, Finnish Navy, French Navy, Ministry of Defence, and the Saudi Border Guard.
 These military-grade ROVs are useful for a variety of underwater inspection tasks such as explosive ordnance disposal (EOD), meteorology, port security, mine countermeasures (MCM), mine neutralization, and maritime intelligence, surveillance, reconnaissance (ISR).

 Public Safety

 ROVs have also been widely adopted by law enforcement, public safety, and search and recovery (SAR) teams for underwater evidence retrieval, victim recovery, disaster response, safety inspections, salvage operations, flood response, and mission persons location.
-A supplimentary tool to public safety dive teams, these ROVs are often times deployed as a "pre-dive check" to ensure safe conditions before sending a human diver underwater.
+A supplementary tool to public safety dive teams, these ROVs are often times deployed as a "pre-dive check" to ensure safe conditions before sending a human diver underwater.
 As the popularity of these tools has grown, public and private agencies have begun receiving grant funding to support the purchase of such vehicles, some organizations, such as the Maricopa County Sheriff's Office, are even going so far as to establish dedicated Remotely Operated Vehicle Units (ROV-U) to meet the growing demand for ROV applications in public safety operations.